Policy work and research

 We speak up for children and make sure their voices are heard

 We amplify the voices of children and young people, and work to bring lasting change to their lives.
-We do this by carrying out research, working with politicians, and designing public campaigns.
+We do this by carrying out research, working with politicians, and running public campaigns.

 Cuts to key services are leaving vulnerable families and children without support, building on a decade of funding cuts and under-investment.
 We’re calling on the government to act.